 The UFR is the risk free interest rate over a one year period that is expected to prevail after an extremely long period, i.e. after 60 years.
 It is used, in combination with market observed interest rates up to 20 years, to derive interest rates for maturities longer than 20 years.
-A. Business and Performance
+A. Business and Performance B. System of governance

-EIOPA has set the current UFR at 3.9%.
+EIOPA has set the current UFR at 3.75%.
 It is based on historically observed real interest rates in combination with long term inflation expectations.